codechiefVignesh/bin_packing_iitm/Documentation/document2.md

     model.Add(weight_above <= fr[i])
 ```
 * Ensures that the total weight of items above a fragile item does not exceed its fragility limit.

+### Note:
+In addition to basic packing of the items we have included a file called fragility_packing.
+The main difference between the two is that one is only run once but the tight one is runned multiple times by reducing the dimensions of the container.
+The fragility_packing gives somewhat better result than the packing_3d_fragility code.